 MV FILMED HERE

-— The photo of the posters of Akdong Musician’s 2nd Mini Album ‘Akmu’ [Puberty Part.1] (2016) was taken here.
+— The photo in the posters of Akdong Musician’s 2nd Mini Album ‘Akmu’ [Puberty Part.1] (2016) was taken here

 Jeongrangak [정란각] is a modern Japanese-style housing built as an upper-class house in 1943 during South Korea’s Japanese colonial rule.
 Formerly a restaurant, it is now a tea house known as ‘Munhwa Gonggam Sujeong’ [문화공감수정].
 The housing consists of five buildings of which two are Japanese style wooden houses and the other three are concrete buildings.
 The interior of the Japanese style main house is still very well preserved over its two floors and comes with typical tatami rooms and sliding doors, narrow wooden porches and also a japanese style garden in its court-yard.
 Unique to this housing is its “western style” living room which was built out of granite and concrete (instead of wood).
 Jeongrangak counts a one of the best preserved examples of these types of housings and was registered Cultural Properties No.330 in 2007.